pattmehta/sample_docker_django/README.md

         - check if `runserver` ip is `0.0.0.0`
         - check if `ALLOWED_HOSTS` is properly configured
         - if above is fixed, check if port mapping is enabled on the container
-        - create/run a new container with port mapping `docker run -id -p 80:8083 djapp`
+        - create/run a new container with port mapping `docker run -id -p 80:8083 djapp` (80:8083 is an example only)
         - > note: use port `8083` in `runserver 0.0.0.0:8083` for the server created above